Harrison1/socket-chat/README.md

-socket io chat app that resembles the twitch chat interface. displays usernames and
+socket io chat app that resembles the twitch chat interface. displays usernames and each user gets to choose a color in which their name appears.

 nodejs, express, socket